kasir-barati/react/.github/docs/hooks.md

   This `useEffect` should be removed.
 Then you can add this logic to a button's event handler.
 This illustrates that if remounting breaks the logic of your application, this usually uncovers existing bugs.

+- Do not add global/mutable values in your dep array:

+  - A mutable value like `location.pathname` can’t be a dependency.
+  - It's mutable, so it can change at any time completely outside of the ReactJS rendering data flow.
+  - Changing it would not trigger a rerender of your component.
+  - Even if you specified it in the dependencies, ReactJS would not know to re-synchronize the Effect when it changes.
+  - This also breaks the rules of ReactJS; reading mutable data during rendering (which is when you calculate the dependencies) breaks [purity of rendering](./components.md#pure-components).
+  - Instead, you should read and subscribe to an external mutable value with [`useSyncExternalStore`](#usesyncexternalstore).

 > [!NOTE]
 >
 > Removing unnecessary Effects will make your code: